hamlim/projects/packages/blog/README.md

 ## Adding a Post

 - Create mdx file in the `src/posts/` directory
-- Run `yarn update-posts`
+- Add route object to `src/posts.js`
-- Deploy
+- Done

 ## Deploying: